-Fifteen percent of your final grade will be based upon your participation in lectures.
-Beginning the second week of class, all lectures will contain a series of clicker questions.
+Fifteen percent of your final grade will be based upon your participation in lectures, tracked using Top Hat.
+You can click on the Top Hat tab on the Canvas course page to get started, or if you prefer to use the Top Hat application directly, you can enter our class code (367841 for Section 1020, 586759 for Section 1100).
+Beginning the second week of class, all lectures will contain interactive Top Hat questions that you should answer using a smart phone, a tablet, or a laptop.
 Answering these questions correctly should not be a source of stress.
-You will receive 1 point for each correct answer and 0.8 points for each incorrect answer.
-During the semester, there will be between two and four clicker questions in each lecture.
-You can earn 15% toward your final grade by getting 80% of the possible clicker points.
+You will receive 1 point for each correct answer, and 0.8 points for each incorrect answer.
+You can earn 15% toward your final grade by getting 80% of the possible Top Hat points.
 For example, you can earn the full 15% by answering all of the questions incorrectly!
 Alternatively, you can earn the full 15% by answering 80% of the questions correctly and not answering the remaining 20% at all.
 Of course, there are a number of different combinations that get you to 80%.
 If you earn less than 80% of the total points, credit will be allocated in proportion to the number of points you have earned.
+It is your responsibility to make sure that the device you use to answer Top Hat questions is functional (i.e., physically present, charged, and accessible)